-Classification→ "Y" Eligible "W" Warning "N" Suspension "P" Probation "A"-Academic Plan "150%" - Federal Limit Are you eligible to receive financial aid? → Yes Yes However, you are in danger of going on to financial aid suspension.
+Classification→ "Y" Eligible "W" Warning "N" Suspension "A"-Academic Plan "150%" - Federal Limit Are you eligible to receive financial aid? → Yes Yes However, you are in danger of going on to financial aid suspension.
 No You will not be able to receive any federal, state, or institutional aid.
 This includes Federal Student Loans, Federal Work Study, and Foundation Scholarships.
-Yes This is your last semester to degree or certificate completion.
-You need to apply for graduation.
-After this semester, your status will change to graduated.
-Yes However, you will be required to follow an Academic Plan.
-While on Academic Plan, you can only take classes required to complete your degree at Barton.
+Yes However, you will be required to follow an Academic Plan which is an agreement between you and Barton regarding your path to completing your degree or certificate.
 No You have reached the Federal Financial Aid limit.
 Why is my status this? → Your term and cumulative GPA was 2.0 or higher; and, You have successfully completed at least 67% of your attempted classes-both term and cumulative.
 This includes transfer hours.
 Your term or cumulative GPA fell below 2.0, OR You have not successfully completed at least 67% of your total attempted classes-term and cumulative.
 This includes transfer hours, failed classes, withdrawals, and classes with an incomplete.
 You failed, withdrew from, or took an "incomplete" in 100% of your attempted classes.
 OR You had been on financial aid warning and you did not make SAP for a second time.
 You appealed your financial aid suspension status.
-Your appeal was granted and you have been placed on financial aid probation.
-You appealed your financial aid suspension status.
 Your appeal was granted.
 You were placed on Academic Plan.
 You have taken more hours than allowed by federal regulations for you to complete your program of study.
 How can you change or improve your status? → You have made Satisfactory Academic Progress.
 Keep up the good work!
 If you earn at least a cumulative and term 2.0 GPA and complete 67% or more of your attempted hours (term and cumulative), you will be taken off financial aid warning.
 You may request an appeal of your suspension by completing an appeal form.
 You will be asked to provide documentation supporting your appeal.
 The appeal form may be accessed at this link: Appeal Link.
-Probation means you are taking your last semester of classes to degree completion.
-Once the term is over, your status will change to graduated.
 You must follow your academic plan exactly.
-If you fail to follow your academic plan, you will be placed on financial aid suspension.
+If you fail to follow your academic plan, you may be placed on financial aid suspension.
+Any changes you want to make to your Academic Plan must be approved by the FA Director.
 You may appeal the 150% federal limit by contacting your Financial Aid Officer or emailing a request for the form to FinancialAid@bartonccc.edu